PHT-Medic/central/packages/frontend/README.md

-# PHT UI
+# UI - Frontend 🚀
-This repository contains the Frontend of the UI.
+This repository contains the Central UI Frontend Application of the Personal Health Train (PHT).
+It communicates with some APIs of the PHT and need therefore to be configured properly, like described in the following sections.

 ## Installation
 This package requires docker to be installed on the host machine.